Puppos

 Problem

-People who live in the city often have limited space and time due to their busy schedules.
-Due to those limitations, it could be challenging for them to find the perfect dog to adopt.
+Living in the city can often present challenges such as limited space and a busy schedule, making it difficult to find the ideal dog to adopt.

 Goal